Code of Conduct

 NTEN is dedicated to providing a safe and welcoming experience for everyone.
 We do not tolerate discrimination or harassment in any form.

-This Code of Conduct applies to all NTEN spaces, including, but not limited to, NTEN’s online community platform, webinars and trainings, social media, Nonprofit Technology Conference, NTEN Labs, and Nonprofit Tech Club events.
+This Code of Conduct applies to all NTEN spaces, including, but not limited to: NTEN’s online community platform, webinars and trainings, social media, Nonprofit Technology Conference, Nonprofit Tech Roundups, NTEN Labs, and Nonprofit Tech Club events.
 Anyone who violates this Code of Conduct may be sanctioned or expelled from these spaces at the discretion of the NTEN Community Team.

-Some NTEN spaces may have additional rules in place, which will be made clearly available to participants.
+Some NTEN spaces may have additional rules, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 Discrimination is the unjust or prejudicial treatment of others related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, or religion.